monsoonmaelstrom/book2/book2.md

 “Alright,” I agree.

-“Let me begin by saying that you’re complicated in ways that I can’t even begin to understand, so when I ask you this I’m not being facetious, and I’m not trying to be reductive,” he says pausing waiting for my acknowledgment.
+“Let me begin by saying that you’re complicated in ways that I can’t even begin to understand, so when I ask you this I’m not being facetious, and I’m not trying to be reductive,” he says, pausing to wait for my acknowledgment.

 “Okay.”